OriolFeliu/Guabar/README.md

 # What is this?

-This proyect consists in make a robot with 100€ of budget.
-In this case using computer vision to do the movements of the robot.
+This project consists in make a robot with 100€ of budget.
+In this case, using computer vision to do the movements of the robot.

 # Description